List of Sailor Moon Crystal episodes

-Sailor Moon Crystal, known as Pretty Guardian Sailor Moon Crystal (美少女戦士セーラームーン, Bishōjo Senshi Sērā Mūn Kurisutaru) in Japan, is a Japanese anime series based on the shōjo manga series Sailor Moon written and illustrated by Naoko Takeuchi and produced in commemoration of the original series' 20th anniversary.
-Directed by Munehisa Sakai at Toei Animation, written by Yūji Kobayashi, and character designed by Yukie Sakō, the first two seasons of the series were streamed worldwide on the Niconico website from July 5, 2014 to July 18, 2015, and the Blu-ray updated version aired on Japanese television (Tokyo MX) from April 6, 2015 to September 28, 2015.
+Sailor Moon Crystal, known as Pretty Guardian Sailor Moon Crystal (美少女戦士セーラームーン, Bishōjo Senshi Sērā Mūn Kurisutaru) in Japan, is the second anime adaptation of the Sailor Moon manga series by Naoko Takeuchi, and serves as a reboot by closely following the original manga than the first anime series.
+Directed by Munehisa Sakai at Toei Animation, written by Yūji Kobayashi, and character designed by Yukie Sakō, the first two seasons of the series were streamed worldwide on the Niconico website from July 5, 2014, to July 18, 2015, and the Blu-ray updated version aired on Tokyo MX between April 6 and September 28, 2015.
 The 26 episodes covered the corresponding chapters of the re-release manga (Dark Kingdom and Black Moon arc).
 From episodes 1–26, the opening theme is "MOON PRIDE" while the ending theme is "Moonbow" both by Momoiro Clover Z.

-In September 2015, it was announced that a third season of Sailor Moon Crystal, which covered the Infinity arc of the manga, was in production.
-The third season was directed by Chiaki Kon, and character designed by Akira Takahashi.
-It consisted of 13 episodes and debuted on Japanese television (also on Tokyo MX) from April 4, 2016, to June 27, 2016.
+The third season, directed by Chiaki Kon, and character designed by Akira Takahashi, aired on Tokyo MX between April 4 and June 27, 2016.
+The 13 episodes covered the Infinity arc of the manga.
 From episodes 27–39, the opening theme is "Fall in Love with the New Moon" by Etsuko Yakushimaru (ep 27–30, 39), Mitsuko Horie (ep 31–34), and Momoiro Clover Z (ep 35–38) while the ending themes are "Eternal Eternity" by Junko Minagawa and Sayaka Ohara (as Sailor Uranus and Sailor Neptune, ep 27–30, 39), "A Maiden's Advice" by Misato Fukuen (as Chibiusa, ep 31–34), and "Eternity Brings Two Together" by Kenji Nojima (as Tuxedo Mask, ep 35–38).